Vignesh-wiki01/Zomato_Clone/README.md

 MongoDb, React, Express, NodeJs , TailwindCss, & Material UI

-This Project is build during the training Internship of Devtown Full Stack Web Development
+This Project is build for interview perpose

-# Additional things used

-1. AWS s3 Bucket for Images
-2. Docker
-3. AWS EC2 instance for Deployement
-4. Razorpay for Payment